Leonard2310/LibrAI/README.md

 ## Features
 - **AI-Powered Text-to-Speech**: Enjoy a natural and engaging reading experience with our state-of-the-art voice generation.
 - **Dynamic Image Generation**: Visualize the story with background images that evolve as you progress through the book.
+(WORK IN PROGRESS)
 - **Collectibles Rewards**: Earn adorable mouse-themed collectibles as you complete reading challenges and milestones.
+(WORK IN PROGRESS)
 - **Library-Themed Collectibles**: Each collectible is uniquely designed to reflect the theme of the book you've read or the specific challenge you've conquered.

 ## Motivation